brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 - [PHP backend repository](https://gitlab.com/bruno.p.reis/nosso-jardim) with Symfony, Doctrine and Overblog GraphQL

 Don't take the example here as "Best Practices".
-It's impossible to talk about "Best Practices" in a so fast evolving technology scenario, especially for GraphQL based libs, since it was released two year ago.
-But, I sure did a good work researching and finding better ways to do things.
+It's impossible to talk about "Best Practices" for a so recent technology in a so fast evolving scenario.
+But, I did a lot of research and refactorings on the code and I think you are gonna like the examples in there.

 * BTW, the client application is also open sourced [here](https://gitlab.com/bruno.p.reis/nosso-jardim-client).